AK-Innovation-Aspirant/Iterative-SGEMM-Optimization/README.md

 ## 📊 Performance Table

-The GPU used for all benchmarks was an **NVIDIA Quadro RTX 5000**, with a theoretical FP32 throughput of ~11.2 TFLOPs.
+The GPU used for all benchmarks was an **NVIDIA Quadro RTX 5000**, with a theoretical FP32 throughput of ~11.2 TFLOPS.
 For a matrix size of **4092×4092**, the total operation count for SGEMM is:

 Operation count = 2 × (4092³) ≈ 1.37 × 10¹¹ floating-point operations (FLOPs)